Skip to main content

 (Data are subject to change as they may be updated following reviews)

-Since the drug toxicity public health emergency was declared in 2016, BCEHS has seen a 75% total increase in annual overdose/poisoning events.
+Since the public health emergency for toxic drugs was declared in 2016, BCEHS has seen a 110% total increase in annual overdose/poisoning events.

-In 2022, BCEHS paramedics responded to more than 33,500 overdose/poisoning calls.
-The total number of responses to overdoses/poisonings (33,654) represented a decrease of 5% from the previous year.
-The average monthly calls for overdose/poisoning are more than 2,800 per month, and the average daily calls are more than 92 a day.
+The total number of responses to overdoses/poisonings (40,543) represented a decrease of 4% from the previous year.
+The average monthly calls are more than 3,300 per month.

 Overdose/poisoning calls in B.C.